osmandapp/web/main/docs/user/map/tracks-on-map.md

 :::tip note

-<ProFeature/> Some parameters you can use only with Pro feature <a href="https://osmand.net/docs/user/purchases/android#free-and-paid-features">OsmAnd Pro subscribers</a>.
+<ProFeature/> Some parameters you can use only with Maps+ or Pro feature: <a href="https://osmand.net/docs/user/purchases/android#free-and-paid-features">free and paid features</a>.

 :::